IT-Support-L2/Automated-System-WATCHDOG/README.md

-# System-WATCHDOG
+# Automated System WATCHDOG for Windows platform.

 # Coded from the scratch using python 3.8.5 and tkinter.

-# successfully tested on Windows 10 pro.
+# successfully tested on Windows 10 pro and Windows Server 2016.

 # Computer Resource Monitoring which display pop-up notification and automated alerting email is sent if conditions are not met.